 Refer toPDF file Policy 162 for details on process, timing student and faculty responsibilities.

-- If the issue is not resolved or they are reluctant to speak with their instructor, then they should speak with the Program Director.
+If the issue is not resolved or the student is reluctant to speak with their instructor, then they should email Kim Wahl.

 Course Management Appeals

 As recommended inPDF file Policy 134, informal resolution is preferable to formal appeal.
-With this in mind, if issues dealing with Course Management arise, the student and instructor will be asked to meet with the Associate Chair and the Program Director to attempt to find an equitable solution.
+With this in mind, if issues dealing with Course Management arise, the student and instructor will be asked to meet with Grahame Lynch and Kim Wahl to attempt to find an equitable solution.
 If an informal resolution is not reached, students may file appeals based on Course Management at any time during the semester.